Bioidentical Hormones for Menopause

 Perimenopause is the time in a woman’s life when her hormones begin to decline, and the ovaries begin to produce less estrogen.
 Her menstrual cycle may become irregular, and eventually, it completely stops.
 Menopause begins after a woman has not a menstrual period for at least one year.
 She is no longer able to reproduce, and levels of estrogen, progesterone, and testosterone decrease.
 This shift in hormone levels is the cause of several inconvenient symptoms.

-Bioidentical hormones can balance important hormones and provide several benefits, and some of the benefits for both men and women may include:
+Bioidentical hormones can balance important hormones and provide several benefits, and some of the benefits for both men and women.

 When a woman goes through menopause, her body attempts to conserve estrogen by storing extra fat.
 This is because fat contains estrogen, and regular amounts of estrogen can decrease fat storage.